 United States of America Climate

-Summers throughout the state are long, warm, and fairly humid.
+Summers throughout the state are long, warm, and humid.
 Winters are mild with periodic invasions of cool to occasionally cold air.
 Coastal areas in all sections of Florida average slightly warmer temperatures in winter and cooler ones in summer.

 The primary factors affecting the state's climate are latitude and numerous inland lakes.
 Proximity to the currents of the Atlantic Ocean and the Gulf of Mexico also plays an important role.